dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Go Right
 ```

-I notice a few issues:
+A few issues:
-- You are required to hit <kbd>Enter</kbd> before our program does anything
+- We are required to hit <kbd>Enter</kbd> before our program does anything
-- Moving is bunched together until you hit <kbd>Enter</kbd>
+- Moving is bunched together until we hit <kbd>Enter</kbd>
 - Hitten any of our direction keys echos them to our output

 That's not a good way for a game to operate.